Ignacio Hernando de Larramendi y Montiano

-Ignacio Hernando de Larramendi y Montiano (1921–2001) was a Spanish entrepreneur, Carlist militant and author.
-Larramendi was as a longtime head of MAPFRE and is often counted among 100 most influential Spanish businessmen of the 20th century.
-He is recognized as sponsor and organizer of multifold initiatives related to Hispanic culture, mostly in Latin America.
-He briefly rose to Carlist executive, but is better known as engaged in promotion of Traditionalist heritage.
+Ignacio Hernando de Larramendi y Montiano (1921–2001) was a Spanish entrepreneur, Carlist, militant, and author.
+Larramendi was the longtime head of MAPFRE and is recognized as the sponsor and organizer of multiple initiatives related to Hispanic culture, mostly in Latin America.
+He briefly rose to become a Carlist executive, but is better known for his promotion of Traditionalist heritage.

 Family and youth

 Hernando's ancestors on both sides were members of Basque nobility.
 His paternal grandfather, Mariano Hernando, was an art merchant, but is best known for the Trocadero bullring in Paris.
 Ignacio's father, Luis Hernando de Larramendi (1882–1957), was a lawyer in Madrid.
-A Carlist activist and unsuccessful candidate to the Cortes, in 1919–1921 he briefly grew to be a political leader of Jaimismo, in the mid-1930s again making it to the party executive and remaining on good terms with the claimant.
-Having always displayed a penchant for social issues he passed it later on to his sons; during the Civil War he refused to comply with the Unification Decree and withdrew from politics.
-His wife and Ignacio's mother, María de Montiano y Uriarte (1886–1976), counted Manuel de Montiano and Agustin de Montiano among her ancestors; the closer ones were less fortunate and partially lived selling off family estates; her father was a Bilbao physician.
+A Carlist activist and unsuccessful candidate to the Cortes, in 1919–1921 Luis briefly grew to be a political leader of Jaimismo, and in the mid-1930s joined the party executive and remained on good terms with the claimant.
+Having always displayed a penchant for social issues he passed it later on to his sons; during the Civil War, he refused to comply with the Unification Decree and withdrew from politics.
+His wife and Ignacio's mother, María de Montiano y Uriarte (1886–1976), counted Manuel de Montiano and Agustin de Montiano among her ancestors.
+Her close family was less fortunate and partially lived selling off family estates; her father was a Bilbao physician.
 Considered the most handsome girl in the city, she was also fanatically Basque.